jeremy-w/ayadn/README.md

 - save/load a post

-- backup your followings/followers lists
+- backup/display your lists of followings, followers, muted users...

 ## TL;DR